 As dancers, we know that what we’ve learned in the studio goes far beyond the steps and choreography.
 We know from our own experience that dance can be transformative; that it helps us grow not only as movers and artists, but as individuals and citizens.
-Dance training instills all kinds of life skills, but so often dance is dismissed as fluffy, frivolous, or merely something to do for fun.
+We learn so many skills through dance, but so often it is dismissed as fluffy, frivolous, or merely something to do for fun.

 So the next time someone tries to tell you that you are “just” a dancer (or “just” a dance teacher!), remind them that there is no such thing as “just” when it comes to dance!
-Through dance education, valuable skills are developed and refined – skills that have applications extending far beyond the dance studio.
+We learn valuable life skills through dance – skills that have applications extending far beyond the dance studio.
 Dance training truly is life training, and the skills developed through dance can be applied throughout your life.

-- Persistence – Dancing is hard.
+Dancing is hard – there’s no way around that!
 You have to work at it, spending hours in the studio perfecting your craft.
 You must practice simple and mundane elements over and over again before you can move on to the more exciting tricks and choreography.
 If you try to take shortcuts to success, you will quickly learn that it only leads to frustration, disappointment, or injury.
 Persistence is the name of the game in dance training!

 Even though you spend a lot of time honing your individual skills in the studio, dancing is most often a group activity.
 In class, you share the space, using your spatial awareness and non-verbal communication skills to make sure that you move safely and allow others to do the same.
 In rehearsal, you often collaborate with others, working together as a group and with the choreographer to create, manipulate, and embody the artistic vision.
 In performance, you dance with your partner or the ensemble, working to create a sense of unity on stage.
 While legendary stories about famous performers’ egos abound, the truth is most dancers learn quickly that cooperation is key to their own success in the industry.